 Can Prostate Cancer Be Prevented?

 Prostate cancer is one of the most serious health problems in the global community.
 About one in every six men in the United States will develop the disease during his lifetime.
 With the dramatic increase in incidence, it’s understandable to want to ask the question, how can I prevent prostate cancer?
-The truth is, you cannot actually prevent prostate cancer; however, with early diagnosis, you can beat the deadly potential of this disease.
+The truth is, you cannot actually prevent prostate cancer (but you may reduce your risk of prostate cancer by making healthy choices, exercising, healthy diet, prostate massaging, etc.); however, with early diagnosis you can beat the deadly potential of disease.

 How to Have a Terrific Sex Life after Prostate Cancer